 A one-off fee can last a long time.
-That's such a good idea, although Reckon have moved to a subscription basis.
+That's such a good idea, although Reckon has moved to a subscription basis.
 Upgrading ensures you can receive support when you need it.
-Our clients get support from us, but on occasion we still need support from the developers to be able to help them.
+Our clients get support from us, but on occasion, we still need support from the developers to be able to help them.

 But the big factor often overlooked is the PBKAC updates needed to get the benefit of new features.
 For those who don't know, Problems Between Keyboard And Chair is you.

 Most of us are caught up in our business and details changes to our accounting system can fail to show on our horizon.
 So how do we keep up to date?